-The clinical practice guidelines for the care of trans and gender diverse people under 18 with gender dysphoria (Gender Guidelines) will be developed in accordance with NHMRC’s rigorous guideline development process.
-This will include a multidisciplinary guideline development committee, evidence review, reference panel, public consultation and declaration and management of interests.
+The clinical practice guidelines for the care of trans and gender diverse people under 18 with gender dysphoria (Gender Guidelines) are being developed in accordance with NHMRC’s rigorous guideline development process.
+This includes involvement of a multidisciplinary guideline development committee, feedback from a reference panel, evidence review, public consultation and declaration and management of interests.

 On 31 January 2025, the Minister for Health and Ageing, the Hon Mark Butler, requested NHMRC develop national clinical practice guidelines for the care of trans and gender diverse people under 18 with gender dysphoria.

 The use of puberty suppression has been identified as a priority in the guideline development process.
-Interim advice on its use will be released for public consultation in mid-2026.
+Interim advice on its use will be released for public consultation in late 2026.

 NHMRC guideline development process